Skip to contentSkip to content

 Key Takeaway

 Building ML systems is 10% model training and 90% data, infrastructure, and operations.
 The model is the easy part — PyTorch and pretrained foundations have democratized training.
 The hard parts are: ensuring training and serving features are computed identically, maintaining reproducibility across hundreds of experiments, deploying models reliably with validation gates, detecting when models degrade silently as data distribution shifts, and serving predictions at millisecond latency under production traffic.
 Teams that invest in feature stores, experiment tracking, model registries, and monitoring infrastructure will iterate 10x faster than teams that treat each model as a one-off script.
-And for LLMs, the new primitives — vector databases for RAG, quantization for cost, continuous batching for throughput — are not optional optimizations but necessary foundations for production viability.
+For LLMs specifically (2026), the production stack has converged: vLLM for inference (PagedAttention + continuous batching), RAG for grounding LLMs in private knowledge (with careful attention to chunking and reranking), semantic caching to cut LLM API costs 30–80%, and an LLM gateway for routing, observability, and fallback.
+Agentic systems are the next wave — powerful for research and automation tasks, but requiring investment in guardrails, tool scoping, and trajectory-level evaluation before autonomous deployment in production.

 ChapterRelevance